 - a combination of impulsive behavior and inattention

 Psychotherapy, behavior training, and education can be effective for many people with ADHD.
 However, treating ADHD often includes the use of medications.
-Before turning to these medications, the FDA recommends that you be checked for heart disease since these drugs can have fatal effects in patients with heart problems.
+Before turning to these medications, the FDA has issued a boxed warning indicating that “Misuse of amphetamine may cause sudden death and serious cardiovascular adverse reactions.”
+Providers who prescribe medications from this drug class may screen you for potential heart problems.
+In some cases, depending on the provider, a baseline EKG may be obtained by your provider before starting you on a stimulant medication.

 When prescribed and used properly, both medications can help people with ADHD focus more effectively.
 Because they contain amphetamines, both drugs are sometimes abused.
-Over time, use of the drugs may lead to dependence.
+Over time, tolerance may develop, as may dependence, and both substances have been reported to have a high potential for abuse.

-The drugs work in two ways.
-They make neurotransmitters last longer in the parts of the brain that control attention and alertness, and they also increase the concentration of neurotransmitters.
+While the actual mechanism of action for both drugs is unknown, the drug is believed to work in two ways.
+It is believed that the drug makes neurotransmitters last longer in the parts of the brain that control attention and alertness, and they are also believed increase the concentration of neurotransmitters.
 Neurotransmitters are chemicals that send signals from one brain cell to another.
 By making these areas more active, the drugs can help a person focus their attention.
 Surprisingly, stimulants can help calm a person with ADHD.

 Dextroamphetamine and amphetamine (Adderall) and dextroamphetamine (Dexedrine) are usually taken in tablet form once a day.
 However, they may also be taken twice (or even three times) a day, depending on how a person responds to the medication.
 Both drugs are FDA approved to treat ADHD in adults and children aged 3 and older.